Get

 Spaying and neutering your cat is highly recommended, not only for the prevention of health and behavioral problems, but also to help combat the severe overpopulation of cats.
 Overpopulation leads to homelessness and the risk of euthanasia.

 Spays and neuters are common surgeries that are typically safe.
 The benefits greatly outweigh the risks.
 Most surgeries have some level of recovery time.
-Generally, your cat can be confined for around 24-48 hours depending on your vet’s recommendation.
+Generally, your cat can be confined for around 24-48 hours depending on the vet’s recommendation.
 Let’s go over what you need to know about your cat’s recovery and the details about how long they should be confined after surgery.

 Confinement After Surgery